Published on OAC Program Counselling (https://oac-program-counselling.uoguelph.ca)

 Variables to consider when planning your semesters are the prerequisites required for a course, whether it is available in a certain semester (some may be either Fall or Winter only; semester offering is noted as “F”, “W” or “S” beside the course title in the Academic Calendar course descriptions) and if it fits in with your other courses.
 Using the information in the Academic Calendar, you can begin to estimate your completion time.
 Your plan may change but it is important to have an insight into the courses that may limit when you can graduate.

 Please note that there may not be an opportunity to use all of your transfer credits and you may have to take additional credits in the relevant subject areas to complete the requirements for the program.
-This may mean you graduate with more than the required credits for your program.
+This may mean you graduate with more than the minimum required credits for your program.

 When do I pick my courses?